Palma de Mallorca City Breaks

-The capital city of Majorca, Palma is located on the southern coast and overlooks clear blue Mediterranean seas.
+The capital city of Mallorca, Palma is located on the southern coast and overlooks clear blue Mediterranean seas.
 With beautiful beaches, a sunny climate, and vibrant nightlife, a holiday in Palma is an unforgettable experience with something for everyone to enjoy.

 Named after the Roman city of Palmaria, Palma was invaded a number of times throughout its history and developed many trading links.
 Occupied by the Arabs, and then the Spanish, the city became a key port in the Mediterranean and its eclectic history can be seen in the many varieties of architecture and remains found here.